 How is your marketing working out for you?

-Marketing your business takes a lot of time and effort, and you don’t want to jump into an advertising campaign without knowing what you’re doing or where you’re taking your business.
+Marketing your business takes a lot of time and effort, and you don’t want to jump into an advertising campaign without knowing what you’re doing, what isn’t currently working or where you’re taking your business.
 You want a direction to go in, a clear goal to reach by the end, and all the results you had planned out taking shape along the way.
 And when you’re directionless with little to no research on your side, all you’re going to make are mistakes.

 So now’s your chance to look back at where your company came from, with all the marketing mistakes you’ve made along the way.
 After all, there’s a lot of marketing opportunities out there for you to look into, and paying attention to history is the only way to stop it repeating!